Skip to content

 Select PostgreSQL as the connection type.

-Enter your database Host, Port, Database name, User, and Password.
+Enter your database Host, Port, Username, and Password.
 Enable SSL for production databases.

 Click Test Connection to verify your credentials are correct.